 Located in Brierley Hill, Il Michelangelo has made it through to the finals of our What’s On Readers’ Awards in each of the past three years.

-The restaurant has been trading for eight years and, alongside its extensive a la carte menu, produces daily menus designed to create a truly seasonal dining experience.
+The restaurant has been trading for nine years and, alongside its extensive a la carte menu, produces daily menus designed to create a truly seasonal dining experience.
 The restaurant uses local produce wherever possible, imports the finest seasonal Italian ingredients, and employs chefs who’re expert in creating modern takes on classic Italian recipes.